AleMarcomini/University-PersonalProjects/README.md

 ## Computer Vision and Cognitive Services 🖼️
 Here I post my work in the framework of **image recognition, feature extraction and classification** with several different techniques of computer vision.
 In my **final project**, I investigated multiple machine learning methods and vision tools to perform **vehicle detection and classification** on a video recorded by highway surveillance cameras, defining accurate metrics and discussing results.

+## Network Science 🧠
+I propose here the final report of an investigation of the **Cancel Culture on Twitter** in late 2021.
+The whole work is the summary of the effort of a team of eigth people and two months of work.
+This experience taught me how to deal with **social media** and use them as **information source**, scrape and organize data, analyse them in a convenient way to extrapolate features and results of interest.